shaik-gafoor/portfolio-gafoor/README.md

 ## 🚀 Deployment

-The portfolio can be deployed to :
+The portfolio can be deployed on:

 - Vercel (recommended for React apps)
 - Netlify